anupam-codespace/Machine-Learning-Assignments/README.md

 ---------------------------------------------

 ### **Dataset includes:**
-Size → Square footage of houses
+Size → Square footage of houses.
-Price → Price of the house in currency units
+Price → Price of the house in currency units.

 ------------------------------------------------------------------